 2 perhaps, the only reason to focus solely on the game is to avoid a very long performance. (back)

-3 when following the more open instructions, the role of the recording is to give the player an idea of what kind of junk, drawer, etc. is to be imagined. so, for example, when playing “as if you were junk inside the drawer”, the player should imagine that she/he is the specific junk that is portrayed in the recording. (back)
+3 when following the more open instructions, the role of the recording is to give the player an idea of what kind of junk, drawer, etc. is to be imagined. so, for example, when playing “as if you were junk inside the drawer”, the player should imagine that they are the specific junk that is portrayed in the recording. (back)

 4 the audio was recorded by Justin Robinson. (back)